In this article, I will go over 18 survival skills your kid should know ASAP.

 11. How to Grow Your Food

-Growing a garden is enjoyable!
+Growing a vegetable garden is enjoyable!
 It serves tasty and nutritious food.
 Kids should have a clear understanding of how to cultivate a small garden.

 Here is the mega guide to gardening for preppers.